-The following list of statements are not meant to be offensive to the Open Theist.
+The following list of statements is not meant to be offensive to the Open Theist.
 They are meant to be both humorous and illustrative.
-Open Theism teaches that: God does not know future events, He can be surprised by them, He can make mistakes, and He learns what will happen as people make choices.
+Open Theism teaches that God does not know future events, that He can be surprised by them, that He can make mistakes, and that He learns what will happen as people make choices.
 Therefore, what kinds of things might we hear the God of Open Theism say?

 - Uh, oh.

 - Oh, no.